Complete Guide to Making SonoFlex Wireless: 4 Adapter Alternatives

 Therefore, you can use the CW41A TA4F Adapter Cable for connection.
 The actual connection looks like this:

 It’s important to note that although many brands use TA4F connectors, the pin definitions are different, so they cannot be used interchangeably.
-You must always check the pin definition before using the TA4F adapter with non-Shure equipments.
+You must always check the pin definition before using the TA4F adapter with non-Shure equipment.

-2. Using 3.5mm Cables to Connect Sennheiser (2-Wire configuration)
+2. Using 3.5mm Cables to Connect Sennheiser (2-Wire Configuration)

 Besides Shure, Sennheiser wireless systems are also frequently used.
 Sennheiser systems primarily use 3.5mm TRS connectors, so you can use the CW03A 3.5mm Adapter Cable with 2-wire configuration.